-ZLAP's OSN assessment relates to the Company's view of its risk profile and related risk capital requirements whereby a level of risk capital in excess of the regulatory requirement is determined which enables the Company to continue to meet regulatory requirements in adverse scenarios.
+ZLAP's OSN assessment relates to the Company's view of its risk profile and related risk capital (assets held by ZLAP over and above those required to meet a best estimate of its policyholder obligations).
+A level of risk capital in excess of the regulatory requirement is determined which enables the Company to continue to meet regulatory requirements in adverse scenarios.
 In determining the OSN the Company engages in an exercise to consider the identification, quantification and management of material risks facing ZLAP, both immediately and over the period of the business plan.
 These material risks, and ZLAP's ability to withstand them, are considered through the use of adverse stress and scenario testing quantified both immediately and over the period of the business plan.